hrho/DimesProjectRetry/README.md

 Each basketball adds 1 to your score, while each bomb subtracts 1 from your score.

 Player Two controls crying jordan.
 Use the mouse to aim and fire at the basketballs.
 Shoot down as many baseketballs as possible!
 Avoid shooting bombs though!
-Each basketball adds 1 to your score, while each bomb subtracts 1 from your score.
+Each basketball adds 1 to your score, while each bomb subtracts 2 from your score.

-The first player to get 10 basketballs is the winner!
+To balance the game for both players (after testing out the gameplay, it was deemed Player 2 was OP with the old setup), player 1 must get a score of 7 to win, while player 2 must get a score of 10 to win.

 Important Notes:
 ==============